RolandBurrows/sudokuru/README.md

 - [ ] Research and then implement algorithm based on real-world player strategies (do not utilize pure mathematical approach).
 - [ ] Find starting row/column by calculating which one has the greatest number of pre-filled items.
 - [ ] Attempt to use Naked / Hidden singles, pairs, triplets, qauds.

+Scaling:
+- [ ] Begin with 2x2 grid and scale up.
+- [ ] Tests for each level of scale.